EngineersNeedArt/Anna-Analog-Computer/README.md

 If *machine zero* (**ZERO**) is applied as in input, the output of an integrator does not change.

 Integrators integrate with respect to time and there is a switch on **INT** that can toggle between a *slow* integration time constant and a *fast* one.
 In practice, most simulations (programs), might prefer the faster integration—such as a program that models the bounce of a mass on a spring.
 Another program, like a game simulating a spacecraft landing on the Moon, might want to be slowed down in order to be more easy to play.

+## **Future Modules**

+There are some “missing modules” that will perhaps show up over time.

+### Log and Anti-log Modules

+Searching through older analog computer sources, you can find circuits that take a voltage as input and then output the natural **log** of that voltage.
+A diode (or more typically, a transistor) is employed in the *feedback loop* of an op-amp to achieve this.

+Further, a diode (transistor) employed in *series* with the input to an op-amp will give you the **anti-log** from an input voltage.

+*(It might be noted that the accuracy of both circuits is (apparently) encumbered by their sensitivity to temperature.)*

+If a value is first passed to the **log** circuit, the result can be divided by two with a **coefficient multiplier**—the **anti-log** of this then gives you the square root of the original value.

+Or, the **log** of two values can be added with an **adder** and the **anti-log** of the sum is the equivalent of the product of the original values.
+(Another method of multiplication.)

+### Comparator Module

+For some simulations a kind of *binary switch* might be desirable.
+For example, a bouncing ball simulation needs to know when the ball has fallen to some position where it has encountered the floor and should reverse its velocity (it should bounce).
+A **comparator** module would make use of an op-amp to detect when the input has crossed some threshhold and then switch its output.

+### Sweep Module

+Some simulations might benefit by having an input that sweeps a range of values.
+A circuit that outputs a triangle wave would achive this.
+Having a means to change the speed (period) of the sweep would be important.

+### Trigonometry Module

+Sine and cosine are uiseful operations to include.
+There are no simple electrical circuits that naturally give rise to these trigonometric functions.
+There is a method using diodes and resistors to *shape* a function from a given input.
+Enough diode stages in a kind of ladder configuration with precise resistor values can output a voltage that approximate, for example, the sine of the input voltage.